 "The world is a Global village” is a saying which is over a decade old, but its gradually but becoming a daily reality in Nigeria and across the sub-saharan region.
 With the increase in mobile devices and cheap high-speed internet which serve as platforms for many socio-economic technologies, the New educational technologies are yet to revolutionize most of our schools.
-This has led to a growing divide in access to the vast opportunities that abound in this sector.
+This has led to a growing divide in access to the vast opportunities that abound in this sector.<--break->

 In some parts of Nigeria, the use of Digital learning tools has been embraced as a large number of schools are turning to digital products and system which includes learning management systems to help solve the nation's educational challenges.
 As much as there is real potential for digital technology to change the educational sector, it must be applied effectively to achieve the desired aim.
 When technologies with designated capacities are employed, it can engage learners in more interactive learning and provide them with skills needed for employability.